Pons, Count of Tripoli: Family

-According to Albert of Aix, Pons married Tancred of Antioch's widow, Cecile of France, in the presence of Baldwin I of Jerusalem in Tripoli in the summer of 1115.
-Being a daughter of Philip I of France and Bertrade de Montfort, she was the half-sister of Fulk of Jerusalem.
+According to Albert of Aix, Pons married Tancred of Antioch's widow, Cecile of France, in the presence of King Baldwin I of Jerusalem in Tripoli in the summer of 1115.
+Being a daughter of King Philip I of France and Bertrade de Montfort, she was the half-sister of King Fulk of Jerusalem.
 Pons' prestigious marriage strengthened his position and his descendants' royal ancestry was a well-known fact in the crusader states for decades.
-The eldest son of Pons and Cecile, Raymund, was most probably born in the late 1110s, because he was an "adolescent"—at least fifteen-year-old—when he succeeded Pons in 1137.
+The eldest son of Pons and Cecile, Raymond, was most probably born in the late 1110s, because he was an "adolescent"—at least fifteen-year-old—when he succeeded Pons in 1137.
 Pons' younger son, Philip, was last mentioned in the 1140s, but the details of his life are unknown.
-Agnes, the only daughter of Pons and Cecile, was married to Rainald II Masoir who was a prominent Antiochene nobleman.
+Agnes, the only daughter of Pons and Cecile, was married to Rainald II Masoir, who was a prominent Antiochene nobleman.